doersino/UnicodeMathML/README.md

 TODO architecture overview

-TODO note on generating parser and storing it in static file
+TODO note on bundling, generating parser and storing it in static file

 TODO note: when running playground on your local machine in chrome (TODO other browsers?), make sure to either
 * spin up a `python -m SimpleHTTPServer 8000` to circumvent pegjs grammar file loading being prevented due to same-origin policy stuff (TODO still current?)
 * open chrome (on macos anyway) with `open -a Google\ Chrome --args --disable-web-security --user-data-dir`
 * set the `security.fileuri.strict_origin_policy` key on `about:config` in Firefox to `false` TODO see https://gist.github.com/willurd/5720255
+TODO note that there's a reason playground is located at the root: were it in a subdirectory, it couldn't access ../ stuff when served directly from the file system due to same origin policy
-TODO is this all still necessary? nope?
+TODO is this all still necessary? nope? test by moving playground to subfolder?

 ## Related Work